Home

 Summary of CINDEA's definition of Death Midwifery

-In the simplest sense, a modern-day practitioner of death midwifery/pan-death guide is a facilitator who offers a continuum of direct and integrated guidance and support to the death journeyer and their family throughout a personalized and participatory pan-death process.
+In the simplest sense, a modern-day practitioner of death midwifery/pan-death guide is a facilitator who offers a continuum of direct and integrated guidance and support to the Death Journeyer and their family throughout a personalized and participatory pan-death process.

 'Community deathcare' is a broader term than 'death midwifery', though the first includes second.
 Community deathcare supports all pracitioners who contribute to deathcare in some form, but more specifically to those which are alternatives to conventional care.
 In a sense, it is a synonym for what CINDEA refers to as DWENA options.